ontio/ontology-explorer/README.md

 ### Overview

 This is the Explorer project for the Ontology blockchain.
 The project is based on front and back separation framework.
-The Explorer back-end is based on Spring boot framework, it synchronizes block and transaction information to the local database and provides Restful API for the Explorer front-end or DApp.
+The Explorer back-end-projects contains two projects, the OntSynHandler project synchronizes block and transaction information to the local database and the Explorer project provides Restful API to query transaction,ontid,block information for the Explorer front-end and DApps.
 The Explorer front-end is based on Vue framework.

 ### Installation Environment